There’s plenty of anecdotal evidence about the relationship between arthritis symptoms and weather. But what does science say?

 Most people who believe their arthritis pain is affected by weather say they feel more pain in cold, rainy weather than in warm, dry weather.

 There is some research to support the arthritis-weather connection, but some studies fail to provide conclusive evidence.

-Another study showed that each 10-degree temperature drop was linked with an incremental increase in pain.
+Another older 2007 study showed that each 10-degree temperature drop was linked with an incremental increase in pain.
 And that rising barometric pressure also triggered pain in people with arthritis.